-On these pages you’ll find some of the most effective ways to promote your business, share your vision or tell your story. a range of Media Tips for catching the journalist’s eye.
-I’ve also put together some hints on taking photographs.
+On these pages you’ll find some of the most effective ways to promote your business, share your vision or tell your story.
+I have put together a range of Media Tips for catching the journalist’s eye.
+I’ve also assembled some hints on taking photographs.

 You can also learn more about being a journalist.
 There’s information about News Values and how to determine how much prominence to give to a story.
 Plus an article on Fake News which explores the recent rise in disinformation.
 You may also find in these pages some Journalism Interview examples, along with information on Public Speaking.

 There are a range of Media Tips for those who want to know more about working with the media.

 - Designing a leaflet